reportportal/docs/src/md/src/DashboardsAndWidgets/ManageWidgets.md

 ### View widgets in full screen mode

-To view widgets in whole screen, click the 'Full Screen' button in the right top corner of the dashbord.
+To view widgets in whole screen, click the 'Full Screen' button in the right top corner of the dashboard.

 Widgets are shown in the same order as for standard view.
-Note: Clickable areas or elements are disabled for full screen mode selected, therefore it will not be possibile to create a new widget, update, or delete available widgets in this mode.
+Note: Clickable areas or elements are disabled for full screen mode selected, therefore it will not be possible to create a new widget, update, or delete available widgets in this mode.

 Auto-refresh timeout for widgets in full screen mode is 30 sec.